kathrinmzl/inside-india/README.md

 - - -

 ## Future Features
 So far the website includes all necessary features to create a minimum viable product.
-However, there is room for improvement and further features.
+However, there is room for improvement and further features:

 * The contact and booking forms both use a GET parameter to simulate submitting the form.
 To fully function this could be changed to a POST request to send the form data to an E-Mail address